the-teachingRSE-project/competencies/competencies.md

 or configuring a test pipeline to minimise redundancy), and embracing data frugality measures (e.g. recognising sufficient resolution when sampling data for processing or storage).
-If past computational solutions were frugal because of technological limits, future ones should tend to that by virtue of an awareness of what adequate solutions may be.
+If past computational solutions were frugal because of technological limits, in future they should tend to that by virtue of an awareness of what may be adequate.

 ### Emerging challenges